Muhammad Shaybani: Death

 In the Battle of Marv (1510), Muhammad Shaybani was defeated and killed when trying to escape.
 Shaybani Khan's army was surrounded by Ismail's 17,000-strong army and was defeated after fierce resistance.
 The remnants of the army ended up dying under enemy arrows.

-At the time of Shaybani's death, the Uzbeks controlled all of Transoxiana, that is, the area between the Syr Darya and Amu Darya rivers.
-After capturing Samarkand from Babur, Shaybani married Babur's sister, Khanzada Begum.
+At the time of Shaybani's death, the Uzbeks controlled all of Transoxiana, the area between the Syr Darya and Amu Darya.
+After capturing Samarkand from Babur, Shaybani had married Babur's sister, Khanzada Begum.
 Babur's liberty to leave Samarkand was made contingent upon his assent to this alliance.
 After Shaybani's death, Ismail I gave liberty to Khanzada Begum with her son and, at Babur's request, sent them to his court.
-For this reason Shaybani was succeeded not by a son but by an uncle, a cousin and a brother whose descendants would rule Bukhara until 1598 and Khwarizm (later named Khiva) until 1687.
+For this reason, Shaybani was succeeded not by a son but by an uncle, a cousin, and a brother whose descendants would rule Bukhara until 1598 and Khwarezm (later named Khiva) until 1687.

-The accounts of Babur, i.e. the Baburnama, state that the Shah of Persia Ismail beheaded Shaybani and had his skull turned into a bejeweled drinking goblet which was drunk from when entertaining; he later sent the cup to Babur as a goodwill gesture.
+The accounts of Babur, i.e. the Baburnama, state that Emperor Ismail beheaded Shaybani and had his skull turned into a bejewelled skull cup which was drunk from when entertaining; he later sent the cup to Babur as a goodwill gesture.
 The rest of Shaybani's body parts were either sent to various areas of the empire for display or put on a spike at the main gate of Samarkand.

 Personality

 Shaybani Khan was fond of history in his youth.
-In 1475, he was specially presented with a book about the life of Alexander the Great — Iskandarnamah, written in the distant Ottoman Empire.

-Medieval author Nisari recognized Shaybani Khan as a scholar of the Quran.
+In 1475, he was specially presented with a book about the life of Alexander the Great imported from the Ottoman Empire: the 1194 Alexander Romance of Nizami Ganjavi.
+The medieval author Nisari recognized Shaybani Khan as a scholar of the Quran.

-The manuscript of his philosophical and religious work "Bahru’l-huda", written in the Central Asian Turkic literary language in 1508, is in London.
+The manuscript of his philosophical and religious work Bahru’l-Huda, written in the Central Asian literary language Chaghatai in 1508, is in London.
 Shaybani Khan used various works on theology when writing his essay.
-It contains his own views on religious issues.
-The author presents his own idea of the basics of Islam: repentance for sins, showing mercy, and others.
-Shaybani Khan shows excellent knowledge of Muslim rituals and daily duties of devout Muslims.
+It contains his views on religious issues.
+The author presents his idea of the basics of Islam: repentance for sins, showing mercy, and others.
+Shaybani Khan shows excellent knowledge of the rituals and daily duties of devout Muslims.